omacarena/only-short-poc/java.multiversion/README.md

 - **v3dep** - dependency of library version 3
 - **versiontest** - application using library version 1, 2, 3 at the same time.
 Loads v3 from classpath and v1 and v2 from file.

+There is also a `ParentLastClassLoader` that can be used instead in order to load classes first from URL and last from the parent class loader.

 **Output**

 Version 3 is used directly by being present on the classpath.